meteor/blaze-tutorial/tutorial/simple-todos/10-running-on-mobile.md

 Currently, Meteor on Windows does not support mobile builds.
 If you are using Meteor on Windows, you should skip this step.

-So far, we've been building our app and testing only in a web browser, but Meteor has been designed to work across different platforms - your simple todo list website can become an iOS or Android app in just a few commands.
+So far, we've been building our app and testing only in a web browser, but Meteor has been designed to work across different platforms - your simple to-do list website can become an iOS or Android app in just a few commands.

-Meteor makes it easy to set up all the tools required to build mobile apps, but downloading all the programs can take a while - for Android the download is about 300MB and for iOS you need to install Xcode which is about 2GB.
+Meteor makes it easy to set up all the tools required to build mobile apps, but downloading all the programs can take a while - for Android, the download is about 300MB, and for iOS, you need to install Xcode, which is about 2GB.
 If you don't want to wait to download these tools, feel free to skip to the next step.

-> Important: Mobile set up and settings are very dynamic, if you find any step below not working as specified or any linked document that is not up-to-date, please open an issue, and we are going to update it.
+> Important: Mobile setup and settings are very dynamic.
+If you find any step below not working as specified or any linked document that is not up-to-date, please open an issue, and we will update it.
 You can also open PRs if you know what the change should be.

 ## 10.1: iOS Simulator